-- The RDSP is a long-term savings plan made available by the federal government. - With personal contributions combined with federal grants and bonds, an RDSP can grow into a significant financial asset your child may use later in life. - Receive up to \$70,000 in Grants and \$20,000 in Bonds. - In order to qualify for an RDSP you must first qualify for the Disability Tax Credit. - The great benefit of an RDSP is that it will not impact provincial benefits like the Ontario Disability Support Program (ODSP) in anyway.
-You can receive funds through an RDSP with no reduction in provincial disability benefits. - Partners for Planning offers monthly Introductory RDSP Webcasts.
+- The RDSP is a long-term savings plan made available by the federal government. - With personal contributions combined with federal grants and bonds, an RDSP can grow in to a significant financial asset your child may use later in life. - Receive up to \$70,000 in Grants and \$20,000 in Bonds. - In order to qualify for an RDSP you must first qualify for the Disability Tax Credit. - The great benefit of an RDSP is that it will not impact provincial benefits like the ODSP in anyway.
+You can receive funds through an RDSP with no reduction in provincial disability benefits. - Partners for Planning offers Introductory RDSP Webinars monthly.